LinOTP/LinOTP/DEVELOP.md

   to a file (which is something LinOTP does by default).
 By default this is `ROOT_DIR/logs` but distribution packages will probably wish to use something like `/var/log/linotp`.

-If you're making a distribution package, don't edit LinOTP's `settings.py` file to adapt the values of these directories.
-Instead, make a new configuration file and put it in a reasonable place such as `/usr/share/linotp/linotp.cfg`.
-A suitable defaults file for Debian based distributions is available at `config/linotp.cfg`.
-The default configuration path can be set by placing a file with the name `linotp-cfg-default` in the same directory as the main `app.py`.
-The configuration path for Debian can be found in the file `config/linotp-cfg-default`.

 ## Run the LinOTP development server